 The Group has always taken care of the employees and maintained sound labor-management relationship by sharing gains and communicating with the employees.
+The current collective agreement and labor union constist of 62.60%.
 Management meetings and labor-management meetings are held on a regular basis to inform the employees of the Company's operating performance, and they may be invited to discuss labor conditions and benefits.
 In the future, we will adhere to humane management and create diverse communication channels to not only maintain but also improve the existing sound labor-management relationship.